 - physical exam

 - review of your diet and eating habits

 - routine blood tests, such as complete blood count (CBC) and a measurement of electrolytes (minerals) in the blood

 - other tests to identify other underlying conditions

-For a minor mineral deficiency, a change in eating habits can help a patient obtain enough of a particular mineral from food.
-For example, people with anemia due to a lack of iron in the diet may be asked to eat more meat, poultry, eggs, and iron-fortified cereals.
+A change in eating habits may help if you have a minor mineral deficiency.
+People with anemia due to a lack of iron in the diet, may be asked to eat more meat, poultry, eggs, and iron-fortified cereals.

-In very severe cases of mineral deficiency, hospitalization may be required so that minerals and other nutrients can be administered intravenously.
-This treatment may happen one or more times a day for several days.
-This type of treatment can cause other side effects, such as fever or chills, swelling of the hands or feet, or changes in heartbeat.
-Additional blood tests will be done to determine whether the treatment was successful.
+Treatment may be required one or more times a day for several days.
+This type of treatment can have side effects including fever or chills, swelling of the hands or feet, or changes in heartbeat.